Trust and Security

 - If you receive a suspicious email, report it immediately and do not click the links.
 We will never ask you to confirm your login or credit card details.

 Please be wary of suspicious claims by sellers or landlords to obtain money (in any form) from potential buyers/renters.
 Never transfer money via Western Union to someone you've never met in person.
-Domain.com.au and Fairfax Media do not take any responsibility for money deposited or any financial transactions between buyers/renters and sellers/landlords.
+Domain.com.au does not take any responsibility for money deposited or any financial transactions between buyers/renters and sellers/landlords.

 If you ever have any concerns regarding your transactions, or receive a suspicious claim asking for money, please let us know immediately and do not engage in any further correspondence with the seller/landlord.